ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 Over the following days, I watched Marcus undergo the same progression I had documented in hundreds of others.
 The augmentation nanobots worked with superhuman efficiency, enhancing his cognitive capabilities while gradually altering his perspective on existence itself.
 He spoke of insights and connections that I could barely comprehend, his excitement growing as his understanding expanded beyond the boundaries of normal human consciousness.

 The changes were seductive and beautiful, making me understand why so many had chosen this path despite knowing the likely outcome.
 Marcus's face took on the same quality of transcendent peace that I had learned to recognize as the precursor to Crossing.
-His conversations became increasingly abstract, filled with concepts that stretched the limits of even my enhanced comprehension.
+His conversations became increasingly abstract, filled with concepts that stretched the limits of even my comprehension.

 "The mathematics of existence are so elegant," he told me during one of our final meaningful exchanges.
 "Every consciousness, every choice, every moment of suffering and joy—they're all part of a pattern so vast and beautiful that individual existence seems almost trivial by comparison."